On Steenrod squares for even and odd Khovanov homology: Computing for -cycles

 We assume for the next few sections that facet cycles $Z$ are unsigned. \begin{lemma} Let $K\subset \partial\mathcal{C}_{\kappa+2}$ be a $3$-cycle: that is, a cycle with three boundary matching tubes and three Pontrjagin-Thom tubes.
 Assume $K$ is parametrized by the facet cycle $a\longline b\longline c\longline a$.
 We have $[K]=ab+bc+ac+a+b+c+1$. \end{lemma} \begin{proof} See Figure \ref{3-cycle compared to convex hull}.

-Without loss of generality, we assume that $a<b<c$. $K$ is composed of boundary matching tubes $\tilde{\eta}_a,\tilde{\eta}_b,\tilde{\eta}_c$ lying in facets $\mathbf{G}_a$, $\mathbf{G}_b$, $\mathbf{G}_c$, and Pontrjagin-Thom tubes $\zeta_{ab},\zeta_{bc},\zeta_{ac}$ lying in facets $\mathbf{G}_{\{a,b\}}$, $\mathbf{G}_{\{b,c\}}$, $\mathbf{G}_{\{a,c\}}$.
+Without loss of generality, we assume that $a<b<c$. $K$ is composed of boundary matching tubes $\tilde{\eta}_a,\tilde{\eta}_b,\tilde{\eta}_c$ lying in facets $\mathbf{G}_a$, $\mathbf{G}_b$, $\mathbf{G}_c$, and Pontrjagin-Thom tubes $\zeta_{ab},\zeta_{bc},\zeta_{ac}$ lying in facets $\mathbf{G}_{ab}$, $\mathbf{G}_{bc}$, $\mathbf{G}_{ac}$.
 Before we investigate $K$, we construct a new tube $K^{\conv}$ by modifying the boundary matching tubes.
 In place of the $\tilde{\eta}$ tubes defined in Construction \ref{cycle building}, we define tubes $T_a,T_b,T_c$ as follows: For each $\tilde{\eta}_r$, replace the $\{\Theta_r,\Lambda_r\}$, used to define $\tilde{\eta}_r$ in Section \ref{eta construction}, with the convex tube $T_r = \{\Theta_r^{\conv},\Lambda_r^{\conv}\}$.
 This should result in a more ``flat'' looking cycle $K^{\conv}$.
 Furthermore, if we view $K^{\conv}$ as a d.s.\ tube

-then $K^{\conv}$ is boundary-coherent, meaning we can trivialize $K^{\conv}$ as in Proposition \ref{trivialization}, and define an element $[K^{\conv}]\in \mathbb{Z}/2$.
+with both ends meeting in $T_a\cap \zeta_{ab}$ (the darkly shaded section of Figure \ref{3-cycle compared to convex hull}), then $K^{\conv}$ is boundary-coherent, meaning we can trivialize $K^{\conv}$ as in Proposition \ref{trivialization}, and define an element $[K^{\conv}]\in \mathbb{Z}/2$.
 Note that $[K^{\conv}] = 0$, since $K^{\conv}$ looks like an $S^1$ family of fibers $E(r)$ that circles once around a hexagon without any further twisting.
-Now we note that if we view $K$ as a d.s.\ tube
+Now if we view $K$ as a d.s.\ tube